Tech-Inspire-SL/TreeventX/FUTURE_PLANS.md

 ## 3. Revenue Models

-To ensure sustainability and growth, GatherFlow will explore a hybrid revenue model:
+To ensure sustainability and growth, TreeventX will explore a hybrid revenue model:

 *   **Freemium Model:**
     *   **Free Tier:** Basic event creation, attendee management (up to a certain limit), and standard ticket customization.
 This attracts a broad user base and allows organizers to experience the platform's value.